Essential Junk Journal Supplies & Where To Find Them

 • Napkins: To make decoupaged journal covers, tags/journal cards, pockets and even pages.

-• Embellishments: Such as buttons, flatback pearls, brads, bulb pins and safety pins to help you make beautiful clusters, dangles and other pretty junk journal embellishments.
+• Embellishments: Such as buttons, flatback pearls, brads, bulb pins and safety pins to help you make beautiful clusters, dangles and other pretty embellishments.

 • Broken jewellery: Harvest beads, jump rings, charms, chains, clasps and more from broken jewellery and use them in dangles and pretty embellishments.

-• Wax Seal Kit: Just for fun and because you can make some gorgeous vintage-inspired ephemera and embellishments with wax seals.
+• Wax Seal Kit: Just for fun and because you can make gorgeous vintage-inspired ephemera and embellishments with them, such as Regency-style letters!

-• Stencils and Stamps: For decorating plain pages and journal card backings without adding bulk!
-You’re best using blending brushes with your stencils though.
+• Stencils and Stamps: For decorating plain pages and the backs of tags and journal cards without adding bulk!
+It’s best to use blending brushes with your stencils though.

 • Tear Ruler: For a grungy torn paper look… but with precision.

 • Printer: Especially if you plan on using all the gorgeous junk journal printables and digitals available to you.
-I have the Epson Ecotank (ET-4700), which saves immensely on ink costs and produces beautiful prints when I use the right settings.
+I have the Epson Ecotank (ET-2860), which saves immensely on ink costs and produces beautiful prints.

 • Presentation Paper: Your digitals will look brighter and more professional on this type of paper than on regular copy paper.
-I use this brand, which is also fairly cost-effective.
+I use this brand, which is fairly cost-effective if you don’t mind buying the paper in bulk.

 • Sissix Big Shot, Dies and Embossing Folders: Absolutely not essential, but you might like to consider one if you plan on using a lot of dies and embossing in your projects.
-I bought mine second-hand on eBay.
+I bought mine second-hand on eBay, but I’ve only used it a few times since buying it.
+It’s a bit of a faff to get out and use, to be honest!

 • Guillotine or Paper Trimmer: While you can simply tear your papers down to size to fit your journal, you may occasionally want precision in your projects.
-I find my guillotine especially helpful at these times, but I’d also like to get a small version like this one in the future.
+I find this little guillotine especially useful because it doesn’t take up too much space and has grid markings to help you cut straight.

-As the name suggests, you can find junk journal supplies almost anywhere.
+As the name suggests, you can find supplies for your journals almost anywhere and they don’t have to cost a pretty penny!

 Start saving things like junk mail, envelopes and packaging, which can all be used in this fabulous craft.